Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Policy-Documents/Subscriber-Agreement.md

 ---

-## VI.
+## VII.
 Refunds

-Refunds are governed by our [Refund Policy](Refund-Policy.md "Refund Policy – Compendium Standard Public Disclosures").
+Refunds are governed by our [Refund Policy](Refund Policy.md "Refund Policy – Compendium Standard Public Disclosures").

 The Refund Policy is incorporated into this Agreement by reference and describes:

 * Refund eligibility;
 * Refund limitations;
-* Credits issued in lieu of refunds;
 * Refund procedures; and
 * Any additional terms applicable to subscription purchases.